spack/spack/lib/spack/docs/basic_usage.rst

 The ``mpileaks`` package in particular only needs MPI-1 commands, so any MPI implementation will do.
-If another package depends on ``mpi@2`` and you try to give it an insufficient MPI implementation (e.g., one that provides only ``mpi@:1``), then Spack will raise an error.
-Likewise, if you try to plug in some package that doesn't provide MPI, Spack will raise an error.
+If another package depends on ``mpi@2`` and you try to give it an insufficient MPI implementation (e.g., one that provides only ``mpi@:1``)--or if you try to plug in some package that doesn't provide MPI--then Spack will raise an error.

 ^^^^^^^^^^^^^^^^^^^^^^^^
 Specifying Specs by Hash